 - Poor comprehension

 There’s a lot going on in reading, from letter and word recognition to understanding meaning at the phrase, sentence, and paragraph level.
 When a beginner reader encounters vocabulary they do not know or do not recognize due to inaccurate decoding, they are likely to skip ahead.
 The more blanks in a line of text, the harder it is to make meaning and the more cognitively challenging and frustrating the reading task becomes.
-That’s why poor comprehension can result when a student struggles with decoding, has a limited vocabulary or attempts to read a text that is at too high of a level
+That’s why poor comprehension can result when a student struggles with decoding, has a limited vocabulary or attempts to read a text that is at too high of a level.

 The more students read, the more they encounter unfamiliar terms.
 Quite often the context in which these new words are found gives children all of the clues they need to guess at the meaning.
 As students expand their vocabulary, they recognize more words by sight and reading speeds up.
 Students who continue to decode may benefit from overlearning sight words such as those on the Dolch List.

 If speed is still an issue, there may be an underlying problem, such as slow processing.
-Reading is a cognitively demanding task and holding so much information in the mind while continuing to process text can exhaust children with slow processing.
-Strategy instruction may help but it’s important that these students be allowed extra time to complete tasks that require extensive reading.
+Reading is a cognitively demanding task and holding so much information in mind while continuing to process text can exhaust children with slow processing.
+Strategy instruction may help, but it’s important that these students be allowed extra time to complete tasks that require extensive reading.

 Reading and spelling in English

 English is full of silent letters and unexpected sounds.
-Often a student must simply memorize the spelling of a word in order to recognise its written form in the future.
+Often a student must simply memorize the spelling of a word in order to recognize its written form in the future.
 Mnemonic devices can be of assistance in this respect, as can repeatedly drilling vocabulary and taking a multi-sensory approach to learning.